starks/PixelFeliCaMod/README.md

 You will still need the various Osaifu-Keitai, FeliCa, and Google Wallet apps listed as well as a quick VPN to Japan.
 Sideloading with `adb install` may be necessary.

 This module is still under construction.
+I'll be cleaning it up for proper tagging, attribution, and zipping.
 Use at your own risk.
+Should be able to clone and zip up the contents of the root folder as a functioning module.

 Tested on:
 * Pixel 7 (US)